vEnhance/web.evanchen.cc/input/mop.md

 There is a lot of free time built into schedule, and this is intentional.
-Some examples of recent activities include singing troupe (see below), the double-elimination fish tournament, the plank countdown, trips to Waffallonia, dance tutorials, and too many water balloons.
+Some examples of recent activities include singing troupe (see below), the double-elimination fish tournament, the plank countdown, trips to Waffallonia, dance tutorials, live-action Mafia and StarCraft (both no longer banned), and too many water balloons.

 ## {{ hl("singing", "Singing troupe") }}